What Are The Top Public Relations Skills You Should Master?

 Final Thoughts on Mastering Public Relations Skills

 One thing I teach in my class at San Jose State University is for students to focus on optimizing their LinkedIn profiles.
 Why?
-Because that’s where a lot of recruiters and hiring managers are searching for candidates.
+Because that’s where many recruiters and hiring managers are searching for candidates.

-Make sure your profile is up-to-date, complete, and keyword optimized.
-Include any relevant coursework, internships, or volunteer experiences.
+Make sure your profile is up-to-date, complete, and keyword-optimized.
+Include any relevant coursework, marketing internships, or volunteer experiences.
 If you have a portfolio, include that as well.
 And don’t forget to add a professional headshot and write your personal brand statement.

 Start networking now if you are still in college and looking to get ahead of the game.
 Attend PRSA events, join PRSSA, and connect with other PR pros on LinkedIn.
 The more you network, the better your chances of landing a great job after graduation!